Celebrating families

 4 mins read

-You can read about all the finalists in 2019 in our Together At 40 Awards booklet and Contact Awards 2017 booklet [PDF]
+Read about all the finalists in 2019 in our Together At 40 Awards booklet and Contact Awards 2017 booklet [PDF]

 Our winners in 2019 were…

-Sebastian Black from London, winner of the Sibling Award (sponsored by Fidelity International) for the friendship and care he instinctively gives younger brother Mylo, who has Donnai Barrow Syndrome.
+Sebastian Black from London, winner of the Sibling Award (sponsored by Fidelity International).
+For the friendship and care he instinctively gives younger brother Mylo, who has Donnai Barrow Syndrome.
 He has made it his business to get to know how he can improve Mylo’s quality of life through play and nurturing, throwing himself into being the best big brother he can be.

 South Glos Parents & Carers, winner of the Excellence in Parent Carer Participation Award, for not only being a force for change, but also providing a hugely supportive community or local families.
 As well as working to improve disabled children’s services, they also run a counselling service and training for parent carers to help them get back into work.